 Advanced eCommerce theory from a thousand-year-old street market

 Over the New Year holiday, I spent two weeks exploring the markets, riads and casbahs of Morocco.
 This is a massive region steeped in history and unchanged traditions with a deservedly outsized impact on Western imaginations.
-The sights, smells and constant sales pitches of the Medina easily overwhelms visitors.
+The sights, smells and constant sales pitched of the Medina easily overwhelms visitors.
 Seemingly without equal anywhere else in the world - expect, perhaps, in eCommerce.

 Alan Beychok, former CEO of FootSmart and one of our first clients, often said "eCommerce is death by a thousand entrepreneurs."
 The ancient markets of Morocco are no different, and the parallels are everywhere, especially in light of the "Amazon Virtuous Cycle."